aleeraser/luzern-velox-bot/README.md

 * `/start`: Subscribe to receive speed camera notifications.
 Enables the bot for the user and saves their chat ID to the persistent subscriber list.
 * `/unsubscribe`: Stop receiving speed camera notifications.
 Removes the user from the subscriber list.
 * `/current_list`: Returns a message listing the currently known active speed camera locations.
 * `/manual_update`: Triggers an immediate check for speed camera updates, independent of the regular schedule.
+If new cameras are found, sends individual messages with map images for each new camera location.
 * `/notify_no_updates`: Toggles notifications for when the update check runs but finds no changes.
 This preference is stored per user.
 * `/status`: Shows bot status including subscriber count, known camera count, check interval, and current monitoring status.
 * `/help`: Shows a comprehensive help message with all available commands and bot features.